randruc/Lazuli/doc/Startup.md

 This document explains more about the file `startup.S` which contains all necessary code to launch the kernel.
 The file `startup.S` is written in assembly language.
-Its goal is mainly to set up the runtime environement needed to run a C program.
+Its goal is mainly to set up the runtime environment needed to run a C program.

 When powered on the AVR MCU starts executing code at address 0x0 in ROM.
 The entry point is defined as the reset interrupt handler.
 This interrupt